FPierre/nodejs-backup-checker/README.md

 ## Usage

-Generate the configuration file for an backup file:
+Generate the configuration file for a backup file:

 ```bash
 $ nodejs-backup-checker generate /path/to/backup.tar.gz